 Ventana Wilderness contains 240,026 acres straddling the Santa Lucia Mountains south of the Monterey Peninsula and is part of the Los Padres National Forest.
 Los Padres National Forest encompasses nearly two million acres in the beautiful coastal mountains of central California.
-The forest stretches across almost 220 miles from the Big Sur Coast in Monterey County to the western edge of Los Angeles County.
+The forest widely from more than 100 inches annually along the Coast Ridge to less than 30 inches only a few miles inland.
+The cool marine influence does not extend past the coastal ridges, thus most areas east of the divide are hot and dry during the summer and early fall.